Skin cancer prevention

 How to get a skin check

-If you can't make it to TAL SpotChecker, we've made it easy for you to book a skin check with a GP near to you.
+It's important to get a professional skin check annually so we've made it easy for you to book a skin check with a GP near to you.

 In addition to professional skin checks, regular self-checks maximise your chances of detecting melanoma early.